Expi API Documentation

 • GET /query/me — Returns the current authenticated user and merchant context (requires authentication).

-Example: Login (POST /query/login)
+Example: Login Step 1 (POST /query/auth/mfatoken)

 {